gempesaw/writing/published/cleanup-whitespace-in-directory.md

+---
-# Cleaning up whitespace in directories with some elisp
+title: "Cleaning up whitespace in directories with some elisp"
+date: 2014-05-05
+tags: ["planet emacsen", "emacs", "elisp", "elisp solves problems", "cleanup-buffer", "on the shoulders of giants", "cleanup-in-directory", "match", "recursive", "defun", "me", "writing", "self", "cleanup", "whitespace"]
+---

 I had a project with an outdated indentation convention.
 Present-me recently decided to change bracket conventions from the way past-me